 NOT FOR RELEASE

-Contact:

-Dr. Apurva N.Mody, Chair of IEEE 802.22 Working Group
+Contact: Shuang Yu, Marketing Manager +1 732 981 3424; shuang.yu@ieee.org

-IEEE 802.22-2011 STANDARD FOR WIRELESS REGIONAL AREA NETWORKS IN TV WHITESPACES COMPLETED
+IEEE 802.22TM-2011 STANDARD FOR WIRELESS REGIONAL AREA NETWORKS IN TV WHITESPACES COMPLETED

-The 802.22 standard[1] was published as an official IEEE Standard in July 2011.
+PISCATAWAY, N.J., USA, XX Month 2011 – IEEE, the world's largest professional association advancing technology for humanity, today announced that it has published the IEEE 802.22TM standard[1].
 IEEE 802.22 standards based systems have a potential to provide broadband access to wide regional areas around the world to bring information and communication technologies to unserved and under-served communities.

+The IEEE Standard 802.22-2011 on Wireless Regional Area Networks (WRAN) takes advantage of the favorable propagation characteristics in the VHF and low UHF TV bands to provide broadband wireless access under Line of Sight (LoS) and Non Line of Sight (NLoS) conditions over a large area (10 km - 100 km), while operating on a strict non-interference basis in spectrum assigned to, but unused by, the incumbent licensed services also known as the Television Whitespaces (TVWS).
+Based on the regulatory domain and propagation characteristics, a single WRAN Base Station can provide a coverage over 300 – 30,000 sq. kms.
+New approaches using purpose-designed cognitive radio techniques enable 802.22-based systems to avoid interference to themselves and to other licensed services that exist in the same bands while making optimal use of the available spectrum.

+Use cases for the IEEE 802.22 based devices include broadband access over large distances and Non Line of Sight conditions, broadband access for remote and rural areas, live-stock monitoring, monitoring of the rain-forests, long-range backhaul, smart grid and critical infrastructure monitoring, defense, homeland security, healthcare, small office home office, campus wide broadband wireless access and a variety of others.

-It incorporates cognitive radio capabilities such as dynamic spectrum access (DSA), access to the incumbent database, accurate geolocation techniques, spectrum sensing, primary user protection beacon, regulatory domain dependent policies, spectrum etiquette and coexistence.
-It provides broadband access while protecting the incumbent users and using the spectrum efficiently.
+IEEE 802.22 incorporates cognitive radio capabilities such as dynamic spectrum access (DSA), access to the incumbent database, accurate geolocation techniques, spectrum sensing, primary user protection beacon, regulatory domain dependent policies, spectrum etiquette, and coexistence.
+The standard also provides broadband access while protecting incumbent users and using the spectrum efficiently.

-The 802.22 Working Group started its work in January 2005 following the Notice of Inquiry (NOI) issued by the United States’ Federal Communications Commission (“FCC”)[2] and the first NPRM[3] on unlicensed’ operation in the TV broadcast bands.
+The IEEE 802.22 Working Group (WG) started its work in January 2005 following the Notice of Inquiry (NOI) issued by the United States’ Federal Communications Commission (“FCC”)[2] and the first NPRM[3] on unlicensed’ operation in the TV broadcast bands.

 IEEE 802.22 WG has developed a point-to-multipoint wireless broadband air interface standard optimized for operation in the VHF and UHF TV bands, in the frequency range between 54 MHz and 862 MHz.
 The standard is especially useful for serving less densely populated areas (e.g., rural areas) where most empty TV channels can be found and where population is mostly unserved or underserved by Internet broadband access services.
 The base station (BS) can be accessed by fixed customer premise equipment (CPE) as well as portable devices as per local regulatory requirements.

-A messaging interface for the purpose of accessing an incumbent database service is included in the standard to accommodate new US regulatory requirements.
-It should be noted that since the BS controls the DSA operation in this point-to-multipoint operation, the base station is used as the central point for querying the database service.
-This is done by acquiring the location of each CPE and portable terminal early in the process of association, querying the database service on behalf of these terminals and locally managing the responses from the database service to decide on the next DSA action for the specific CPE or the entire network
+A messaging interface for the purpose of accessing an incumbent database service is included in the IEEE 802.22 standard to accommodate new United States regulatory requirements.
+It should be noted that since the BS controls the DSA operation in this point-to-multipoint operation, the BS is used as the central point for querying the database service.
+This is done by acquiring the location of each CPE and portable terminal early in the process of association, querying the database service on behalf of these terminals and locally managing the responses from the database service to decide on the next DSA action for the specific CPE or the entire network.